cierrateam/vscode-livewire/README.md

 ## Features

-In general thw whole syntax of livewire is supported.
+In general the whole syntax of livewire is supported.
 For example `wire:click` or `wire:ignore`.

 #### Syntax Highlighting
 Nothing red anymore!
 The `<livewire:component/>` tag and all the properties are nice colored.